Portrait of an artist as a student

-Shubhra has several shows (group and solo) and commissions in public and private spaces to her credit.
-From public art installation at five Delhi Metro stations to murals, from mixed media canvas to photo art, Shubhra’s recent works have been fraught with experimentation, playing with a variety of themes, and techniques.
-With a view to help others view the world through the prism of art, Shubhra has been conducting workshops and art retreats with groups of people.
-She also conducts sessions on using art as a tool to meditate, de-stress, heal and discover yourself.
+Shubhra has had several shows (group and solo) and commissions in public and private spaces to her credit.
+From public art installation at five Delhi Metro stations to murals, from mixed media canvas to photo art, Shubhra’s works have been fraught with experimentation, playing with a variety of themes, and techniques.